n-pochet/python-training-slides/training.md

 * What is the result of `\[(10 + 2.5) * 3\]`
 * What is the result of `\[(50 * 10)^{1/2}\]`
 * How could we verify that a number is even?

+???
+We just need to use the basic python arithmetic operators to have the results.

+To test if a number is even, we can test number % 2 == 0

 ---